 Students may earn two majors during the completion of their degree requirements.
 Students should be aware that a minimum of 67% of the credit hours for each major are required to earn any two majors simultaneously and must be unique (that is, do not overlap the requirements for the second major).
 In certain circumstances, therefore, it may be impossible to earn two majors if the requirements for the majors under consideration share a number of common courses that would thus prevent the attainment of the required percentage of unique courses.
 In some instances, due to the large number of credits necessary to complete the obligations of both majors, double majors may not be feasible.
-In these situations, permission from the Dean(s) of the appropriate school(s) from which the majors are sought will be required.
+In these situations, permission from the Vice President for Academics will be required.

 Students considering the possibility of the double major should consult with their academic advisor and develop a written proposal outlining their request.
-If one of the proposed majors does not originate from the student's academic school, permission must be sought and granted from the Dean of the School of that major.
 The Vice President for Academics is responsible for final authorization of the student's request.